jbcodeforce/kp-data-replication/docs/provisioning.md

 The CRD for kafka cluster resource is [here](https://github.com/strimzi/strimzi-kafka-operator/blob/2d35bfcd99295bef8ee98de9d8b3c86cb33e5842/install/cluster-operator/040-Crd-kafka.yaml) and we recommend to study it before defining your own cluster.

-Change the name of the cluster in one the yaml in the `examples/kafka` folder or use the `openshift-strimzi/kafka-cluster.yml` file in this project.
+Change the name of the cluster in one the yaml in the `examples/kafka` folder or use our `openshift-strimzi/kafka-cluster.yml` file in this project as a starting point.
 This file defines the default replication factor of 3 and in-synch replicas of 2.
 For development purpose we will accept plain (unencrypted) listener on port 9092 without TLS authentication.
 For external to the kubernetes cluster access we need to have external listeners.
 For Openshift, as we use routes, we need to add the `external.type = route`.
 When exposing Kafka using OpenShift Routes and the HAProxy router, a dedicated Route is created for every Kafka broker pod.
 An additional Route is created to serve as a Kafka bootstrap address.
 Kafka clients can use these Routes to connect to Kafka on port 443.

-Even for development we added the metrics rules to expose kafka and zookeeper metrics for tool like Prometheus.
+Even for development we added the metrics rules in the `metrics` stamza within `kafka-cluster.yml` file to expose kafka and zookeeper metrics for tool like Prometheus.

 For production we need to use persistence for the kafka log, ingress or load balancer external listener and rack awareness policies.
 It has to use Mutual TLS authentication, and with Strimzi we can use the User Operator to manage cluster users.
 Mutual authentication or two-way authentication is when both the server and the client present certificates.